DevrexLabs/OrigoDB/README.md

-## OrigoDB In-memory database toolkit for NET/Mono
+## In-memory database toolkit for NET/Mono
 See the project home page at http://devrexlabs.github.io/